 An epidural can have a number of consequences for your labour because it affects the nerves in the lower part of your body, but serious complications are rare.
 Some consequences are listed below:

 - Your labour might slow down: although you’re still able to push, you can stop feeling the urge to do so which can slow your labour down.

-- Headaches: about 1% of women experience a headache following an epidural, which can last for days if not treated.
+- Headaches: about 1% of women experience a severe headache following an epidural, which can last for days if not treated.

 - A catheter in your bladder: your loss of feeling can mean that you don’t feel when your bladder is full.
 If this happens you’ll have a thin tube called a catheter inserted into your bladder, which allows your urine to drain into a bag.